cgnicholls/cgnicholls.github.io/_posts/2016-08-20-reinforcement-learning.markdown

 This turns out to work remarkably well on the cart and pole problem, and doesn't require much insight to get it to work.
-Formally, we are using a diagonal multivariate Gaussian distribution, which is really assuming that the entries
+Formally, we are using a diagonal multivariate Gaussian distribution, which just means assuming that the entries
 $\theta_i$ of our parameter vector are pairwise independent.
-If there is dependence in the parameter entries, we could use the more general multivariate Gaussian distribution.
+If there were dependence in the parameter entries, we could use the more general multivariate Gaussian distribution.
 This has the same mean, but the variance $\sigma^2$ is replaced by a covariance matrix.